11 Life Hacks for the Lazy-Smart College Student

 3. Work at school for extra cash

 It can be tough to find a part-time job as a full-time student.
 Getting a job on campus is a great way to earn extra cash in a position that will let you put your studies first.
-If jobs in administration or at the student food court aren’t available, try setting yourself up as a tutor.
-It’s a great way to make money, and you can set your own hours.
+If jobs in administration or at the campus cafeteria aren’t available, try setting yourself up as a tutor.
+It’s a great way to make money, you'll utilize what you're learning in your courses, and you can set your own hours.

 4. Stay in to socialize

 Making friends and having new experiences is a huge part of the college experience.
 Being broke, though, can sometimes make socializing tough.
-Try to make plans that don’t include going out: hang out at the beach or in the park, have a movie night on your living room floor…get creative and save some money!
-Combining these casual get-togethers with study dates also ensures you have time to do both.
+Try to make plans that don’t include spending money when you can.
+Hang out at the beach or in the park.
+Have a movie night on your living room floor.
+Just get creative and save some money!
+Combining these casual get-togethers with study dates ensures you're spending plenty of time on your studies, friends, and finances.

 Related: 13 Ideas for a Fun Night Right From Your Dorm Room

-Dorm rooms are tiny, and so are any apartments you can afford at student rates.
-It’s handy to get furniture that does double duty—futons that double as couches and stools that double as storage are a great start.
-Using comfy bean bag chairs as your seating also means you have a portable chair for those times the lighting is better in your living room.
+Dorm rooms are tiny, and so are apartments you can afford at student rates.
+It’s handy to get furniture pieces that are multifunctional—futons that offer a bed and a couch and stools/footrests that double as storage are a great start.
+Using comfy bean bag chairs as your seating also means you have something useful, easily transportable, and potentially even storable when it gets in the way.

-You can double your dorm space by treating your walls like extra storage.
-A shoe caddy full of pockets is a great place to keep odds and ends that clutter up your living area.
-Hanging storage can be cheap, and you can even find adhesive hooks for only a couple dollars a pack to maximize useable wall space.
+This is one of the best hacks for your dorm space: Treat your walls like extra storage.
+A shoe caddy full of pockets on the back of your room, wardrobe, or closet door is a great place to keep shoes or anything else that clutters up your living area.
+Hanging storage can be cheap, and you can even find adhesive hooks for only a couple of dollars a pack to maximize useable wall space.

-8. Use a towel to cut drying clothes in half
+8. Use a towel to cut drying time

 9. Invest in a slow cooker

-Want to save time, money, and a lot of effort in the kitchen?
-Get a slow cooker, the ultimate lazy student item (for those who live in apartments, that is).
-You can make big batches of almost anything in the slow cooker: soups, pulled pork, even full chicken dinners!
-Batch cooking means you can set the slow cooker before you leave for class and come home to a delicious meal with plenty of leftovers to freeze.
+Want to save time, money, and a lot of effort in feeding yourself?
+Get a slow cooker, the ultimate lazy student item!
+You can make big batches of almost anything in the slow cooker: soups, pulled pork, even full chicken dinners.
+Batch cooking means you can set the slow cooker before you leave for class and come home to a delicious meal (heavenly smells) with plenty of leftovers.
 They come in every size, will save you money, and ensure you’re living on something other than coffee and fries as you study.
+Just be sure to check that your college dorm allows them; a lot of schools are more lenient with appliances in dorms these days but there are still some schools with more strict safety precautions.

 10. Color code everything

-There are plenty of study hacks on how to color code, but the quickest and easiest way to keep track of everything is to choose a color scheme for every class and stick to it.
-Two colors for highlighting notes is ideal, and using the same colors to mark your class schedule or choosing particular colored notebooks, binders, and note cards will help cement those classroom associations in your mind.
-It makes staying organized second nature!
+There are plenty of study hacks on how to color code, but the quickest and easiest way to keep track of everything is to choose a color for every class and stick to it.
+Two colors for highlighting notes are ideal, and using the same colors to mark your class schedule or choosing particular colored notebooks, binders, and note cards will help cement those classroom associations in your mind.
+It makes staying organized feel like second nature!

 11. Use the time you have